-- Diversity, equity and inclusion: Many companies continue to fall short of reflecting the diversity of society on their boards, in senior management and throughout the workforce.
+- Shareholder meeting format: Since the start of the Covid-19 pandemic, Securities Commission Malaysia only allowed virtual general meetings during Movement Control Order and Total Lockdown.
+In Singapore, the Ministry of Law announced the extension of temporary legislative relief, allowing companies to conduct general meetings via electronic means until further notice.
+Indonesia, Philippines, and Thailand also introduced a similar permission last year.
+We expect all shareholder rights to be protected and the meeting to be run as it should be in-person: giving ample opportunity for any shareholder to ask questions, and for these questions to be answered live by the board.
+We also expect a clear commitment to return to in-person or hybrid meetings as soon as restrictions allow and for all shareholder rights to be protected. - Diversity, equity and inclusion: Many companies continue to fall short of reflecting the diversity of society on their boards, in senior management and throughout the workforce.
 We strongly advocate for boards of diverse composition, in its broadest sense, and for the execution of meaningful workforce-level diversity, equity and inclusion strategies.
 In 2022, we have strengthened our policy to recommend voting against resolutions at companies that we judge to be making insufficient progress on diversity.
-We expect women to account for at least 20% of board members and will generally recommending voting against the re-appointment of relevant responsible directors if women are underrepresented on the board. - Human and labour rights: How a company manages its human rights strategy is of critical importance to its licence to operate, its impact on people's lives and ultimately its ability to create and preserve long-term holistic value.
-Starting in 2022, we will consider recommending votes against relevant proposals, including the election of directors, where a company is in clear breach of its applicable regulatory responsibilities or those outlined in the UN Guiding Principles on Business and Human Rights, and/or if there is sufficient evidence that a company has caused or contributed to egregious, adverse human rights impacts or controversies and has failed to provide appropriate remedy. - Executive pay: We continue to make the case for simpler pay schemes aligned to long-term strategy and the desired culture in the organisation, with an emphasis on long-term share ownership for executives.
-We seek to understand how executive remuneration decisions are made with consideration to a company's broader stakeholders and expect the board to intervene and apply appropriate discretion where pay outcomes do not align with these expectations.
+We expect at least 20% of women on the board and will generally recommending voting against the chair of the nomination committee (if the company does not have a nomination committee, we may recommend a vote against the chair of the board) which fails to demonstrate a credible plan has been put in place to meet the expectation. - Human and labour rights: How a company manages its human rights strategy is of critical importance to its licence to operate, its impact on people's lives and ultimately its ability to create and preserve long-term holistic value.
+Starting in 2022, we will consider recommending votes against relevant proposals, including the election of directors, where a company is in clear breach of its applicable regulatory responsibilities or those outlined in the UN Guiding Principles on Business and Human Rights, and/or if there is sufficient evidence that a company has caused or contributed to egregious, adverse human rights impacts or controversies and has failed to provide appropriate remedy.